-In a city filled with fancy boutique fitness classes, trendy spas and CBD-infused baked goods, healthy living can get expensive.
-As a self-proclaimed “health nut,” this was one of my biggest challenges when I first moved to New York six years ago. $20 per semester for fitness classes at my local gym was no longer a reality.
-(It was nice while it lasted!)
-Something as simple as a bag of carrots was pitifully expensive the first time I ever walked into a grocery store. *Cue eye roll.*
+Leading a healthy lifestyle in New York is possible and it CAN be affordable, too!
+This was one of the first challenges I tackled when I moved to the city eight years ago.
+I quickly realized that $20 per semester for fitness classes at my local gym was no longer a reality like it was during my college years.
+Even a box of cereal was shockingly expensive the first time I ever walked into a grocery store.

 - Learn to meal prep.
 If you make most of your breakfasts, lunches and dinners ahead of time for the week, not only will you save money, but you will also be more likely to eat healthy.
 I love going to Pinterest for inspiration.
 You can also peruse hashtags like #mealprep on Instagram for ideas.

 - Do all (if not most) of your grocery shopping at Trader Joe’s.
 All hail TJ’s!
 I don’t know what I’d do without them in NYC.
 Seriously.
-It’s the most affordable grocery store option here, and best of all they have TONS of incredible healthy products.
-Did you know that they even feature product lists of their gluten free and vegan products on their website?
+It’s the most affordable grocery store option here, and best of all, they have locations across the city and offer TONS of incredible healthy products.
+Did you know that they even have product lists of their gluten free and vegan products on their website?
 A few of my favorite overall healthy products include: the raw creamy almond butter, frozen cauliflower gnocchi. red lentil pasta, frozen Brussels sprouts, organic sweet Italian chicken sausage and sparkling spring water (my favorite flavors are the grapefruit and blood orange!).

 - Take your workout to the park!
+Pack up your yoga mat or simply lace up your shoes and hit the park for a nice walk and a dose of mother nature.
 New York is filled with so much fabulous green space.
 Some of my favorite spots include Hudson River Park, Riverside Park, Battery Park, East River Park and Fort Tyron Park.
 (Can’t forget Central Park, too!)
 You can find a full list of all parks across the five boroughs here.